top of page

-It is an economic system where private profit and public benefit are closely aligned, so that the best way to do well is by doing good.
+The Universal Commons Project’s mission is to contribute to an economic system where profit and value are aligned, so that the best way to do well is by doing good.

 We believe this vision fulfills the original promise of capitalism dating back to Adam Smith.

 In the power of human ingenuity and cooperation, which have enabled capitalism to generate unprecedented wealth and raise the standard of living for billions of people over the last three centuries.

-We also believe that society ought to work for the benefit of all, and that the rules that govern how the economy works should not favour some over others but should create opportunities for all people to thrive.
+That society ought to work for the benefit of all, and that the rules that govern how the economy works should not favour some over others but should create opportunities for all people to thrive.

-We also believe in the fundamental importance of preserving the natural and social resources that underpin our economy and sustain human life on our planet.
-We believe that all people have a stake in the condition of these resources and how they are used.
+In the fundamental importance of preserving the natural and social resources that underpin our economy and sustain human life on our planet.

-We believe in Mutualistic Capitalism that enables individuals to profit from the work they do while producing products and services that others want and need, while also preserving and enhancing the social and natural resources that sustain us.
+In a form of capitalism that enables individuals to profit from the work they do while producing products and services that others want and need, while also preserving and enhancing the social and natural resources that sustain us.